DSP Direct Integration Instructions

 Honor User Opt-Out After Token Decryption

 After decrypting the token, you must check the resulting raw UID2 against your opt-out records.
-If it appears on your opt-out records, you must honor the user's opt-out preference, including by not using the UID2 for bidding.
+If it appears in your opt-out records, you must honor the user's opt-out preference, including by not using the UID2 for bidding.

 For more information, refer to Honor User Opt-Outs in the DSP Integration Guide.